Green Hydrogen (GH2)

-Hydrogen, the most abundant element in the universe, forms the fuel gas (H2: molecular hydrogen) with the highest energy/weight ratio.
-In a world ruled by fossil fuels (oil & gas), it can be positioned as the "new natural gas" [EFI, 2022].
+Hydrogen, the most abundant element in the universe, forms the hydrogen gas (H2: molecular hydrogen) with the highest energy/weight ratio.
+In a world ruled by fossil fuels (oil & gas), it can be positioned as the "new" natural gas (NG) [EFI, 2022].

 H2 is known for its versatility i) in coupling sectors (energy, mobility, industry, heating), ii) for serving economic niches difficult to electrify (as they require high energy densities), and iii) for scalable seasonal storage, an attribute not contemplated in other forms of energy storage, such as Li-ion batteries.

 Much attention has been paid for its potential role in combating climate change.
-Green hydrogen can clean up i) agribusiness chain with the production of nitrogen fertilizers from green ammonia (synthesized via Haber-Bosch process), ii) mining sector, with the decarbonization of its operations (by replacing diesel oil) and the production of green explosives (from green ammonia), iii) steel sector, with the production of green pig iron, and iv) cement industry, acting as fuel in high-speed furnaces.
+Green hydrogen (GH2), the one produced w/o or w/ low carbon emission (discussions of "how low" can go on...), can clean up the i) agribusiness chain with the production of nitrogen fertilizers from green ammonia (via Haber-Bosch process), ii) mining sector, with the decarbonization of its operations (by replacing diesel oil) and the production of green explosives (from green ammonia), iii) steel sector, with the production of green pig iron (H2 acting as fuel & reducing agent), and iv) cement industry (acting as fuel in high-speed furnaces).

 H2 can also be burned in furnaces to generate heat or in internal combustion engines (ICE) for mobility applications, producing energy, water vapor, and NOx (nitrogen oxides), therefore not being classified as a zero-emission process, but pollutant of atmospheric air.

-For large scale storage of renewable energy, hydrogen is the most suitable alternative.
-Nevertheless, H2 storage emerges as obstacle to establishing the infrastructure for hydrogen technology, having become one of the key research areas in the hydrogen topic.
+For large-scale storage of renewable energy, hydrogen is the most suitable alternative.
+Nevertheless, H2 storage emerges as obstacle to establishing the infrastructure for hydrogen tech, having become one of the key research areas in the H2 topic.

 Many questions, few answers

-Figure 1 summarizes the hydrogen supply chain, highlighting H2 producing rainbow and end use.
-Within this figure, WoodMac reveals two of the most important questions related to the hydrogen paradigma, namely:
+Figure 1 summarizes the hydrogen supply chain, highlighting H2 producing rainbow (disruptive green tech approaches SCW & SPEG not shown), and end use.
+Within this figure, WoodMac reveals two of the most important questions related to the H2 paradigm, namely:

 1. How competitive will each type (color) of H2 be?